maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     output from the input payload.
 -->

-Upon receiving a request to create a new registered Instance record, the service will access and validate the provided Instance fields, and depending on a successful outcome, will persist the data in its database.
+Upon receiving a request to create a new registered service instance, the service will access and validate the provided Instance fields, and depending on a successful outcome, will persist the data in its database.
 If an error occurs while persisting the provided Instance object, the service will make that clear in the response generated.

-It has to be noted at this point that since the Instance objects are linked with the Xml and Doc entries through the *instanceAsXml* and *instanceAsDoc* fields, these should also be provided if necessary.
+It has to be noted at this point, that since the Instance objects are linked with the Xml and Doc entries through the *instanceAsXml* and *instanceAsDoc* fields, these should also be provided if necessary.
 The information from the XML source provided by the Xml object, will be used to populate the respective